 PPF or Public Provident Fund is a small savings scheme for salaried employees to invest in voluntarily.
 It has a lock-in period of 15 years during which you are going to receive an annual interest amount.
 This scheme has a lot of perks which also include exemptions and tax benefits.
-But what are the options you have once your PPF account gets matured?
+But what are the options you have once your PPF account matures?

 Options PPF Account Holders Have After Maturity